 Together we can force them out of circulation..

 Please send to all on your mailing list!

 Missing Edge Text

-The US Mint did in fact accidentally release an unspecified quantity of these dollar coins without the motto on the edges.
-This occurred back in 2007.
+The US Mint did accidentally release an unspecified quantity of these dollar coins without the motto on the edges.
+This occurred back in 2007, and it was covered by the media at the time, such as this CBS News report.
 It was corrected and a statement was released by the Mint::